-where $\q(n)$ is a zero-mean, independent and identically distributed (i.i.d.) vector with positive-definite autocorrelation matrix ${{\mathbf{Q}}}= \EE\{\q(n)\q^{\T}(n)\}$, independent of the initial conditions $\psiM_k(0),\; \w_k(0)$ and of $\{\uM_k(n'), v_k(n')\}$ for all $k$ and $n'$.
-Although this model implies that the covariance matrix of $\wo(n)$ diverges as $n\to\infty$, it has been commonly used in the literature to keep the analysis of adaptive systems simpler \cite{sayed2008adaptive}, and therefore, it is assumed throughout this paper.
-Additionally, assuming ${{\mathbf{Q}}}= \mathbf{0}_M$ we obtain a valid analysis for the stationary case.
+where $\q(n)$ is a zero-mean, independent and identically distributed (i.i.d.) vector with autocorrelation matrix ${{\mathbf{Q}}}= \EE\{\q(n)\q^{\T}(n)\}$, independent of the initial conditions $\psiM_k(0),\; \w_k(0)$, and of $\{\uM_k(n'), v_k(n')\}$ for all $k$ and $n'$.
+Although this model implies that the covariance matrix of $\wo(n)$ diverges as $n\to\infty$, it has been commonly used in the literature to keep the analysis of adaptive systems simpler \cite{sayed2008adaptive}.
+For ${{\mathbf{Q}}}= \mathbf{0}_M$ all expressions in the subsequent analysis are particularized for the stationary case.

-\item[\textbf{A2}-] Input regressors are zero-mean and have covariance matrix ${{{\mathbf{R}}}}_{k}=\EE\{\uM_k(n)\uM_{k}^{\T}(n)\}$.
+\textbf{A2)} Input regressors are zero-mean and have covariance matrix ${{{\mathbf{R}}}}_{k}=\EE\{\uM_k(n)\uM_{k}^{\T}(n)\}$.
 Furthermore, they are spatially independent, i.e.,

 This assumption is widely employed in the analysis of diffusion algorithms and is realistic in many practical applications \cite{sayed2012diffusion}.
-Furthermore, the noise processes $\{v_k(n)\}$ are assumed to be temporally white and spatially independent, i.e.,
+Furthermore, the noise processes $\{v_k(n)\}$ are assumed to be temporally white and spatially independent,